grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a search on 'really' and consider removing any
 * [-] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 	* This is basically impossible

+## Post "Director's Cut" things to remove
+* [ ]  consider finishing a version with everything in -- a directors cut -- after committing that cut out all the bigger scenesbeing cut
+	* keep track of pages to be cut as you edit
 * [ ] consider going back and cutting the search pattern sequence before the depot -- might be slowing down the start of the book too much.
 	* Is C right?
 Should I cut the whole thing before the depot and start it there?
-* [ ]  consider finishing a version with everything in -- a directors cut -- after committing that cut out all the bigger scenesbeing cut
-	* keep track of pages to be cut as you edit
+* Other potential scenes to go:
+	* the spotted-from above section
+	* the post stilt city damaged floating in the water column section
+	* the bicycle race
+	* the cookout